Apo-Eclipse/Grad/COMPREHENSIVE_DOCUMENTATION.md

     *   **Query Planner**: Breaks down a complex question (e.g., "Compare my food spending to last year") into multiple SQL steps.
     *   **DB Agent**: Executes these steps in parallel.
     *   **Explainer**: Synthesizes the data into a narrative.
+    *   **Psychological Profiling**: The Analyser now evaluates spending behavior for patterns like "Emotional Spending", "Impulse Buying", and "Goal Alignment" to provide deeper insights.
+    *   **Loop Prevention**: Mechanisms are in place to detect stalled progress or repeated requests, ensuring the agent gracefully handles missing data.
     *   **Validation**: A self-correction loop where an LLM critiques the explanation against the raw data to ensure hallucination-free insights.

 ```mermaid